Ring of Champions

 A member of the 1967-68 Kangaroos and a 1968 World Cup representative for Australia, Greaves went on to play 12 Tests and seven matches for his state.

-Helping guide the 'Berries' to their first Grand Final in 20 years in 1967, Greaves continued his strong form for the Club, despite being struck down by injury in 1969.
+Helping guide the 'Berries' to the 1967 Grand Final - their first in 20 years - Greaves continued his strong form for the Club, despite being struck down by injury in 1969.

 The accolades continued for the striking centre in the early 1970s, where he was named Captain of Canterbury-Bankstown for the 1971 season, leading the side out on 34 occasions until his final season with the Club the following year.

-Season 1972 saw Greaves finish his career at Belmore on a high, recording personal tallies of 13 tries from 21 matches.
+Season 1972 saw Greaves finish his career at Belmore on a high, recording a personal tally of 13 tries from 21 matches.
 He played his 112th and final match for the Club against Penrith in Round 22, kicking five goals in the 19-12 victory.

-In 1973, John joined the Campbelltown club to become Captain-Coach and played for Country with Mick Cronin as his centre partner, retiring from the game at the end of 1975.
+In 1973, he joined the Campbelltown club as Captain-Coach, representing Country Firsts before retiring from the game at the end of 1975.

 Les Johns (1963-1971)

-Arriving in Belmore from Newcastle, goal-kicking sensation Les Johns (Bulldog no.284) proved to be a shining light in one of the more turbulent periods in the Club's history.
+Arriving at Belmore from Newcastle, goal-kicking sensation Les Johns (Bulldog no.284) proved to be a shining light during one of the more quiet periods in the Club's history.

-Proficient with the boot with an ability to tackle and run like a greyhound, Johns - despite featuring in just 103 first-grade games for the Club - proved to be one of the greatest fullbacks in the game, renowned as a dynamic match winner.
+Highly skilled with the boot with an ability to tackle and run like a greyhound, Johns - despite featuring in just 103 first-grade games for the Club - proved to be one of the greatest fullbacks in the game, and was renowned as a dynamic match winner.

 So highly regarded was he when a selection panel sat down to pick the 'Rugby League Team of the '60s' in 2006 that he was given the nod as fullback over highly favourable picks Keith Barnes, Ken Thornett and Graeme Langlands.

-Following a representative appearance for Country in 1961 and selection in 1962, the fleet-footed fullback arrived at Belmore the following year after making his debut for New South Wales.
+Following a representative appearance for Country in 1961 and selection for Newcastle against Great Britain in 1962, the fleet-footed fullback arrived at Belmore the following year after making his debut for New South Wales.

 Quickly establishing himself in first-grade in a season where Canterbury finished third from the bottom, Johns' form was so irresistible to selectors that he wore both the sky blue of NSW and the green and gold of Australia.